QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-politeness.markdown

 Compare the results.
 What changes?
 What stays the same?

-## Questions to Think About:
+## Reflections:

 - Did the tone of the prompt change the kind of answer you got?
 - Were the facts or examples different in the formal vs. informal versions?
-- Which version felt more trustworthy — and why?
+- Which version felt more trustworthy and why?
 - What does this tell you about how LLMs “understand” language?

 ---

 ## So What?

-This experiment shows that LLMs don’t just respond to *what* you say — they also respond to *how* you say it.
+This experiment shows that LLMs don’t just respond to *what* you say they also respond to *how* you say it.

 That makes them powerful tools for adapting tone and style.
 But it also means they can reflect biases or assumptions hidden in different types of language.